 CVS continues to acquire more veterinary practices and associated businesses but each one is considered with care to ensure that they are compatible with the CVS culture.
 The key attributes of the practices are their location, their current standing in the local community, their overall performance and the willingness of the existing practice team to embrace the CVS approach to business.

-CVS Group plc owns over 450 veterinary surgeries and associated businesses throughout England, Northern Ireland, Scotland, Wales and the Netherlands.
+CVS Group plc owns 490 veterinary surgeries and associated businesses throughout England, Northern Ireland, Scotland, Wales and the Netherlands.
 This includes four laboratories performing diagnostics services for the veterinary industry and seven pet crematoria.